clam1987/Canvas-Fun/README.md

 # Canvas-Fun
-Learning on how to use HTML5 Canvas
+Learning how to use HTML5 Canvas